DHH-2025-economic-bubbles/early-modern-global/README.md

 bash scripts/get_data.sh bl_newspapers_meta.csv json_res.tar
 ```

+These are the two files that are necessary for this study.
+If you are interested, there are also some other metadata available.
 ### Available file names:
 - `bl_newspapers_meta.csv`: Metadata for Burney and Nichols collections.
 - `bln-places.csv`: Contains publication title, collection, city, and 'Latitude,Longitude' for Burney and Nichols collections.